The 20 Best Preaxial Polydactyly Type 1 Doctors Near Me in Michigan, US

 Accepting New Patients

-Devyani Khambete is a Pediatrics provider in Waterford, Michigan.
-Dr. Khambete has been practicing medicine for over 33 years and is rated as an Experienced provider by MediFind in the treatment of Preaxial Polydactyly Type 1.
-Her top areas of expertise are Obesity in Children, Respiratory Syncytial Virus (RSV) Infection, Preaxial Polydactyly Type 1, and Diarrhea.
+Devyani Khambete is a Pediatrics provider practicing medicine in Waterford, Michigan.
+She has been practicing medicine for over 33 years.
+Dr. Khambete is rated as an Experienced provider by MediFind in the treatment of Preaxial Polydactyly Type 1.
+Her clinical expertise encompasses Obesity in Children, Respiratory Syncytial Virus (RSV) Infection, Preaxial Polydactyly Type 1, and Diarrhea.
+Dr. Khambete is board certified in American Board Of Pediatrics.
 Dr. Khambete is currently accepting new patients.

 Experienced in Preaxial Polydactyly Type 1